crowdsecurity/crowdsec/docs/v1.X/docs/user_guide/network.md

  - Agents connect to local API on port `tcp/8080` (only relevant )

+!!! warning
+    If you update crowdsec config (`/etc/crowdsec/config.yaml`), then it causes an error on the agent.
+The Local API will also fail !
+    Both components need proper configuration to run (we decide to keep this behavior to detect agent or local API errors on start)

 ## Local API -> Central API

  - Central API is reached on port `tcp/443` by Local API.
 The FQDN is `api.crowdsec.net`